The healthcare industry is booming. It’s one of the fastest-growing sectors of the U.S. economy, and it shows no signs of slowing down.

 Healthcare is the fastest growing sector in the economy.

-Add that to the long hours and the high stress, and when can anyone expect to find time to keep their financial affairs and plans in order?
-That’s where a financial wellness benefit comes in.
-It helps your team by arming them with the knowledge and skillset to make financially savvy decisions, and to stay on track towards important goals like retirement.
+Programs like LearnLux help your team by arming them with the knowledge and skillset to make financially savvy decisions, and to stay on track towards important goals like paying down debt and saving for retirement.

 Long hours demand guidance on the go.

-That’s the beauty of online financial wellness resources like LearnLux.
+That’s the beauty of online financial wellbeing resources.
 Digital benefits not only provide easily digested information on finances, but they offer that guidance for those who are always on the go.
-That’s why it’s essential for financial wellness programs to be mobile-friendly: so that a nurse, pharmacist, or practitioner can take a quick crash course on the financial topic of their choice in the fifteen minutes they have free between patients.

 When you add up the long hours, the years and years of graduate school, the debt from those years of graduate school, and the high pressure to perform, it’s no wonder that employees in the healthcare industry are susceptible to some of the highest rates of burnout of any field of work.

-For more information on financial wellness in the workplace, check out LearnLux’s high tech, high touch solution for companies looking to be a leader in employee benefits.
+For details on financial wellbeing in the workplace, check out LearnLux’s trusted program for companies looking to be a leader in employee benefits.